NickyMeuleman/nicky-blog/src/pages/CSS-selecting/index.md

 <!-- Photo by Andrew Ridley on Unsplash -->

 Targeting a specific HTML-element doesn't have to cause headaches.
 Don't be afraid of CSS, it's here to help.
+Many are comfortable with selecting by class (with a dot `.`) or IDs (with thee octothorpe `#`).
+Those are far for the only tools in the CSS shed.
+I hope after reading this blogpost your toolchest will be a little bit bigger!

 ## CSS family tree